tainacan/tainacan-wiki/dev/extra-view-modes.md

 ?> /* End of file */
 ```

 The function `tainacan_register_view_mode` is part of Tainacan's plugin.
-It's first paramether is a unique *slug* that will be used to identify your view mode.
-Then follows an array of paramethers:
+Its first parameter is a unique *slug* that will be used to identify your view mode.
+Then follows an array of parameters:

 | Type   | Name             | Description | Default                                   |
 |--------|------------------|-------------|-------------------------------------------|